What are the police powers of entry in England and Wales?

 A warrant is a legal document that is issued by the courts to police (and other law enforcement agencies).
 It grants them specific powers, such as entering and searching properties.
 There are several types of warrant, including:

-- A police arrest warrant: this allows police to arrest individuals as well as search them and seize their property.
+- A police arrest warrant: this allows police to arrest individuals, search them and seize their property.

 - Warrant of further detention: this allows police to detain someone for longer than the standard 24 hours without charge.

-- Court warrant: this can be used to arrest people, search premises and enforce judgements.
+- Court warrant: this can be used to arrest people, search premises and enforce judgments.

 Can police enter your home without a warrant?